maranathaadesanya/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Being unique
 Finding lines containing the word 'root'
-Counting the number of lines containing 'bin' in '/etc/passwd' Reversing inputs
+Counting the number of lines containing 'bin' in '/etc/passwd' Removing all letter c and C from input
+Reversing inputs
 Displaying users and homes